-Living in Vancouver, how could you not learn to love going out for Asian cuisine as a default with loved ones?
+Living in Vancouver, how could you not learn to love going out for Asian cuisine as a default?
 Japanese?
 Malaysian?
 Thai?
 Indian?
 What about Singaporean?
 Shiok is one of the few restaurants in Vancouver that identifies as Singaporean cuisine.
 According to their website, the word ‘shiok’ pertains to food: delicious, highly enjoyable, ten out of ten would eat again.
 Located in East Vancouver, the restaurant is a family-run operation offering many classic Singaporean offerings such as roti, satay, laksa, hainanese chicken, and variations of Singaporean coffee!

 Coming here in groups larger than four is highly not recommended, especially during the lunch rush as the space is quite small.

 The ambiance here is more of a fast-casual feel as you order at the front of the counter then they give you an order number and bring you your food to your table.
 Water is also self-serve here and you put your trays away once you’re done.

 Shiok has been opened for almost half a year now and they’ve revamped their menu quite a few times after hearing feedback from customers which I do appreciate!
 The menu has been condensed from their soft opening back in May to maintain quality control and efficiency.
 I decided to share a few appetizers and mains with my friend.
 I love how the prices here are very reasonable.
 The small menu makes ordering much less overwhelming since I can be quite indecisive 😛